-If you have recently visited a dental professional, they may have told you that you have gum disease.
+If you have recently visited a dental professional, they may have told you that you have gum disease or gingivitis.
 You may now be wondering if there is actually a best toothpaste for your gums?

 In this post I explain the various options available to you, and what you should do when brushing your teeth.

 This list of toothpastes below is specifically targeted at people with gum disease – including both gingivitis or periodontal disease.
 I also explain how different toothpastes can help your gum disease.

 If you are unsure about whether or not you have gum disease, get yourself booked in with a dental professional for a check up.

 Do you need a specialist toothpaste for gum disease, or can you use a regular one?

 If you have gum disease, the most important thing is how you clean your teeth.
 The physical action of cleaning to remove the bacteria is more important than what toothpaste you use.

 With good brushing and interdental cleaning technique, with a regular toothpaste, you should be able to get on top of early gum disease.